 Instead of adult baptism, people can be made soldiers of The Salvation Army.
 This is the equivalent of gaining membership in any other church.
-People are "sworn-in" during a ceremony in which they give allegiance to God, the doctrines and the beliefs of The Salvation Army.
+People are "sworn in" during a ceremony in which they give allegiance to God, the doctrines and the beliefs of The Salvation Army and the local corps.

-For several decades, teenagers and young adults in their 20s within The Salvation Army have gained depth of faith and peer-inspiration from music schools, Bible camps and retreats.
+For several decades, teenagers and young adults in their 20s within The Salvation Army have gained a depth of faith and peer inspiration from music schools, Bible camps and retreats.